rogpeppe/json/README.md

 # json: command-line printing of JSON values

-The json command prints a JSON value specified by the command line arguments.
+The json command prints a sequence of JSON values specified by the command line arguments.
 It's intended to make it straightforward to write JSON values on the command line.
-If there are no arguments, it prints `null`.

 As the brace character is special to some shells, it uses `[` and `]` as delimiters.
 Map keys are denoted with a trailing colon.